stryker-mutator/stryker-js/packages/node-test-runner/README.md

 ## Limitations

+- All test files in a run share one process and module registry (`isolation: 'none'`), unlike `node --test`'s default process-per-file mode.
+Tests that leak state across files — e.g. two files each asserting on the same module-level counter — pass under plain `node --test` but fail here in the initial test run.
+Preflight with `node --test --test-isolation=none`; if your suite genuinely needs per-file process isolation, use `@stryker-mutator/tap-runner` instead.
 - Mutant-level test selection is file-granular: a covering test pulls in its whole file.
 (Test ids encode the file, so cross-file name collisions are handled correctly — only two identically-named tests in the *same* file share a coverage entry, which is cosmetic.)